The amazing story of the Israeli blue & white flag

 When Israel was founded in 1948, many committees deliberated as to what will be our national flag, and the two striped and Magen David was chosen as the people could not truly relate to any of the other versions.

 During the independence war, two Israeli battalions were heading south towards Eilat, in an attempt to take the Negev and Arava under Israeli territory.
 The Negev battalion got there first, and made it to Um-Rash rash.
-Where Avraham Aden flagged an improvised flag that the company’s secretary made from a bed shit and dyed with ink.
+Where Avraham Aden flagged an improvised flag that the company’s secretary made from a bed sheet and dyed with ink.
 Another flag was flagged earlier on the same day at Ein Gedi, thus including Masada and Ein Gedi in the Israeli territory as well.
 In 1967, Dani Biran, the author, was the young soldier who flagged the Israeli flag over the temple mount after the liberation of the western wall and temple mount from Jordan.

 The Israeli Blue and White flag symbolizes our nation from antiquity till nowadays.
 It is, together with the Menorah and our national anthem – the Tikva – the symbols of Israel and the echoes of our hearts for many generations before and of many generations to come.